krorvik/viperpit/articles/prototype.md

 The first attempt at the center console did not have enough space for both MFDS, and some sort of ICP controller, as well as fuel switches and instrument dials.
 A second variant was quickly hacked together, this time with room for more inputs.

+At this time, a teensy 3.5 was programmed with some digital switch inputs, and a few encoders and analog inputs (potentiometers) for the necessary switches.
+In addition, a small USB keyboard was hooked up as an ICP.
+This actually worked quite well!

 # Left, right and aux consoles

 # A simple rig